What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 Launder each pile by fabric composition.
 If you’re unsure how to wash it best, refer to our articles that detail how to wash specific fabric types to learn the safest and most foolproof way to launder those items.

-WHAT COLOURS CAN YOU WASH WITH WHITE?
+WHAT COLOURS CAN YOU WASH WITH WHITE CLOTHES?